html-validate/html-validate/docs/rules/unrecognized-char-ref.md

 ## Version history

-- %version% - Rule was made case sensitive and the `ignoreCase` and `requireSemicolon` options was added.
+- 7.9.0 - Rule was made case sensitive and the `ignoreCase` and `requireSemicolon` options was added.